-CSS: Selector: Match Relation to Parent
+CSS: Selector: Match Parent

 By Xah Lee.
 Date: .
 Last updated: .

-can also be sequenced like this:
+Can also be sequenced like this:

 div > span {color:red;}